Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 - `Tuleap Git Branch Source <https://plugins.jenkins.io/tuleap-git-branch-source/>`_
 - `Tuleap Authentication <https://plugins.jenkins.io/tuleap-oauth/>`_

-Both are available publicly on the jenkins plugin marketplace and the installation is done from within Jenkins in "Manage Plugins" section.
+Both are available publicly on the Jenkins plugin marketplace and the installation is done from within Jenkins in "Manage Plugins" section.

 You might also need to install other plugins related to your pipeline of email notifications, artifact publishing to Artifactory, etc.